 Operating expenses consist of costs incurred in connection with the ambulance operations of the District, primarily consisting of payroll and benefit related expenses.
 The District also incurs general and administrative expenses related to the operations of the District Offices.
-Operating expenses decrease by \$589,243 in 2019 when compared to 2018.
-During the current fiscal year the District implemented a new operating schedule of ambulance services.
+Operating expenses increased by \$149,644 in 2020 when compared to 2019.
+During the fiscal year 2019, the District implemented a new operating schedule of ambulance services.
 The new operating schedule was developed in an effort to reduce the cost of providing ambulance to the District and better align the District's revenues with the District's expenses.
 Prior to July 2018, the District operated two fully staffed ambulances on a 24/7 basis.
 The new operating schedule for fiscal year 2018/2019 included providing one fully staffed ambulance on a 24/7 basis and a second fully staffed ambulance on a 12/7 basis.
 As a result, the District's new operating schedule provides two fully staffed ambulance from 8:00 AM to 8:00 PM on a 24/7 basis and one full staffed ambulance from 8:00 PM to 8:00 AM on a 24/7 basis.
 The District implemented this new operating schedule after a review and analysis of the historical experience of ambulance calls during each hour of the day.
 The analysis supported the reduction of one fully staffed ambulance during the time period of 8:00 PM to 8:00 AM each day.
 The implementation of the new operating schedule resulted in savings in payroll and benefit related expenses.
-During the year additional saving were achieved by the reductions in bad debt expense and the reduction in legal expenses and the use of less outside consultants.
+During the year, additional savings were achieved by the reductions in bad debt expense and the reduction in legal expenses and the use of less outside consultants, fuel costs and repair and maintenance expenses.